pliang64/fatools/README.md

   **-s** print sequence summary statistics including N50. </br>

   **-S** print sequence summary statistics plus detailed gap info. </br>

+	    Use -h with -s and -S to disable the header above the outputs </br>
+            Use -H to print parameters in human friendly form. </br>

   ---
 </details>